AskAlexSharov/cv/content/places/others.md

 order: 6
 ---

 3 small companies in Russia and Kazakhstan: Newspapers, Journals, Non-Government Ecology org.
-I was only developer.
+I was the only developer.